robot-dreams/eop/lemmas.md

     [3] count_if(f, m, p) = count_if_not(m, l, p)

 **Lemma 11.2** There are u!v! permutations that partition a range with u false values and v true values.
 **Proof.** We will count the number of index permutations.
+If u = 0 then any of the v! permutations of the all true input values is a valid partition.
+Similarly, if v = 0 then any of the u! permutations of the all false input values is a valid partition.

+Now consider the case where u > 0 and v > 0.
 There are u choices of an index that maps to 0; for each of these u choices there are u - 1 choices of an index that maps to 1; and so on.
 Furthermore, there are v choices of an index that maps to u; for each of these v choices there are v - 1 choices of an index that maps to u + 1; and so on.
 This gives a total of u!v! choices.

 Note that these are all the choices (for i = 0, 1, ..., u - 1 we must choose one of the u - i remaining positions with a false value, and likewise for i = u, u + 1, ..., u + v - 1 we must choose one of the u + v - i remaining positions with a true value).
 Furthermore, we did not double count any choices (making a different choice at any step results in a different permutation).

+**Lemma 11.3** The result of a stable partition is unique.
+**Proof.** We will count the number of index permutations.
+If there are no false values, then a stable partition must return its input (any other result would change the relative order between the all true values of the input).
+Similarly, if there are no true values, then a stable partition must return its input.

+Now consider the case where u > 0 and v > 0.
+The index that maps to 0 must be the smallest index containing a false value, the index that maps to 1 must be the second smallest, and so forth.
+Similarly, the index that maps to u must be the smallest index containing a true value, the index that maps to 1 must be the second smallest, and so forth.

+At each step i there was exactly one possible choice for an index that maps to i (without violating stability), so we conclude that the permutation is uniquely determined.

+**Lemma 11.A** partition_semistable does in fact partition its input.
+**Proof.** We will first show that any point in the while loop, i is the first element of [f, l) that satisfies p, and that every element of [i, j) satisfies p.
+Initially, this is true by the definition of find_if (and the fact that [i, successor(i)) only contains i).

+Suppose the condition holds at the beginning of the loop.

+The statement j = find_if_not(i, l, p) leaves i unchanged and sets j to the first element of [j, l) not satisfying p (or l if no such element exists); in particular, every element of [i, j) still satisfies p (this gives us Lemma 11.4).

+After the exit test, we already know that p(source(i)) holds, and since j != l, we also know that !p(source(j)) holds (this gives us Lemma 11.5).

+Finally, after the call of my_swap_step(i, j), the old element i no longer satisfies p, so the new element i (the successor of the old element i) is still the first element of [f, l) that satisfies p.
+Furthermore, the old element j does satisfy p, so every element of [i, j) (the j in the range denotes the new element j, i.e. the successor of the old element j) still satisfies p (this gives us Lemma 11.6).

+In particular, we have shown that at any point in the while loop, none(f, i, p) ^ all(i, j, p) holds; thus it holds when partition_semistable returns, at which point j == l so none(f, i, p) ^ all(i, l, p) holds, the range has been p-partitioned, and i is the partition point.

+**Lemma 11.B** partition_semistable is in fact semistable.
+**Proof.** The only statement that changes any elements is the call of swap_step.
+The proof of Lemma 11.A shows that before this call, every element of [i, j) satisfies p; thus performing the swap does not affect the relative ordering of any elements not satisfying p.

+**Lemma 11.7** A partition rearrangement that returns the partition point requres n applications of the predicate.
+**Proof.** Upon applying fewer than n applications of the predicate, there is an element in the range for which the predicate has not been applied.
+However, whether that element's value satisfies the predicate or not affects the partition point; thus a procedure that applies fewer than n applications of the predicate cannot return the correct partition point for every input range.

+**Lemma 11.8** A partition rearrangement of a nonempty range that does not return the partition point requires n - 1 applications of the predicate.
+**Proof.** If n = 1 then it suffices to return the input range without any applications of the predicate.
+Suppose n >= 2 and some procedure applies the predicate fewer at most n - 2 times; then there are at least two elements i and j for which the predicate has not been applied.
+If i does not satisfy the predicate and j does, then i must precede j in the output range, but if i satisfies the predicate and j does not, then j must precede i in the output range.
+The procedure has no way of distinguishing between these two cases, and thus cannot return a correctly partitioned range in every case.

+**Lemma 11.9** The number of times exchange_value is performed, v, equals the number of misplaced elements not satisfying the predicate.
+**Proof.** If all or none of the elements satisfy the predicate, then the claim trivially holds, so we will only consider the case where v > 0.

+By Lemma 11.1, the number of misplaced elements not satisfying the predicate is equal to the number of misplaced elements satisfying the predicate.
+Since each iteration will swap one misplaced element satisfying the predicate and one misplaced element not satisfying the predicate, no elements will be misplaced after v iterations.

+After v iterations, the next call to find_if(f, l, p) will return the partition point (if there were v misplaced elements in the original range that satisfy the predicate, then the v+1-st element in the original range that satisfies the predicate, counting forward is the partition point).
+By similar reasoning (but counting backward rather than forward), the next call to find_backward_if_not(f, l, p) will also return the partition point (note that find_backward_if_not returns the successor of the element found), so f == l will hold, and the procedure will terminate.